 - to provide a safe space to discuss race, culture, diversity, and inclusion both within the School of Education and in the schools, institutions of higher education, agencies, organizations and communities in which we serve and live.

 - to discuss our roles as educators, counselors, and leaders in making a positive impact in our communities and becoming true allies to our communities of color.

-Oct.
-6 at 6:30 pm: The Violent Dismantling of Education: Processing the attacks on Equity in Educational Insitutions
+October 6: The Violent Dismantling of Education: Processing the attacks on Equity in Educational Institutions

-May 6 at 7pm: The Overcriminalization of the Black Community: Implications for Education
+May 6: The Overcriminalization of the Black Community: Implications for Education

-Hosted by Natoya Haskins, Director of Diversity & Inclusion in the School of Education, our panel will include:
+Hosted by Natoya Haskins, Director of Diversity & Inclusion in the School of Education, the panel included: